drtinkerer/devfolio/README.md

 This is an enhanced version of the original portfolio template.
 New features include:

 - Dynamic floating icons with interactive animations and icons to be updated as per your personality that you want to show off
+- Zen mode to hide text and show only background
 - Support for Credly badges iframe embedding
 - Smooth animations and transitions throughout
 - Auto-loading SVG icons from floating-icons directory